Is this the last Black Friday?

 And there have been 620 bankruptcies in the sector so far this year, according to BankruptcyData.com, up 31% from the same period last year.
 Prominent names such as Toys R Us, Gymboree, Payless Shoes and RadioShack have all filed this year, and Sears Holdings (SHLD), which owns both the iconic Sears and Kmart chains, has warned there is "substantial doubt" it can remain in business.

 Even if all the troubled retail brands make it to the 2018 holiday season, there's a good chance many of their stores won't.
-Store closings will rise next year to about 9,000 as retailers shift their investment to online, says Michael Dart, a retail expert at A.T.
-Kearney,
+Store closings will rise next year to about 9,000 as retailers shift their investment to online, says Michael Dart, a partner at A.T.
+Kearney and author of "Retail's Seismic Shift."

 "Even those retailers who have survived reasonably well are rationalizing their cost structure and closing stores," he said.